-- Ensure that Web Reputation is enabled at the global level.
-Web Reputation must be enabled at the global level to use it at the policy level (HTTP > Advanced Threat Protection > Policies | Enable Web Reputation checkbox). - 2.
-Ensure that Web Reputation is enabled at the policy level.
+1. Ensure that Web Reputation is enabled at the global level.

+Web Reputation must be enabled at the global level to use it at the policy level (HTTP > Advanced Threat Protection > Policies | Enable Web Reputation checkbox).

+2. Ensure that Web Reputation is enabled at the policy level.

 Using the Add or Edit option for the HTTP > Advanced Threat Protection > Policies | Web Reputation Rules page, ensure that the Use Web Reputation rule in this policy check box is selected.
-This check box is selected by default. - 3.
-Select Use Page Analysis in this policy to enable IWSVA to examine the Web site for malicious content and adjust the reputation score.
+This check box is selected by default.

+- 3. Select Use Page Analysis in this policy to enable IWSVA to examine the Web site for malicious content and adjust the reputation score.
 For example, if malicious content is detected on a Web site, IWSVA will decrease its reputation score and block access if the score is below the configured sensitivity threshold. - 4.
 Specify the URL blocking sensitivity level.

 Upon receiving the Web Reputation score, IWSVA determines whether the score is above or below the threshold.
 The threshold is defined by sensitivity level as configured by the user.
 Medium is the default sensitivity setting.
-This setting is - configured by the user.
-Medium is the default sensitivity setting.
-This setting is recommended because it blocks most Web threats while not creating many false positives. - 5.
-Either accept or disable the anti-pharming, anti-phishing, and C&C contact detections. - By default, all detections are enabled.
-See Anti-phishing, Anti-pharming, and C&C Callback Attempt Detection on page 8-43.
+This setting is recommended because it blocks most Web threats while not creating many false positives.

+5. Either accept or disable the anti-pharming, anti-phishing, and C&C contact detections.

+By default, all detections are enabled.
+See Anti-phishing, Anti-pharming, and C&C Callback Attempt Detection on page 8-42.